exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 Once the two are wired up restart the container and the app.
 When you touch a card in the app, you should see the container report the event:

 ```
-[xs.demo.damouse.exagainst.userthree] touched the card: "The ghost of Marlon Brando"
+[xs.demo.damouse.cardsagainst.userthree] touched the card: "The ghost of Marlon Brando"
 ```

 ## Conclusion